Brand Deal Recordkeeping Checklist for Creators and Influencers

 - Whether the item was kept, returned, gifted or sold

-More on the tax side in are gifted products taxable for Canadian creators?
+More on the tax side in are gifted products taxable for Canadian creators and influencers?

 Deliverables summary